-For students in Newport, Torfaen and Monmouthshire Council schools who are experiencing difficulties with increased fees and who are in receipt of Free School Meals please enquire about the hardship fund.
+For students in Newport, Torfaen and Monmouthshire Council schools who are experiencing difficulties with paying tuition fees and who are in receipt of Free School Meals please download the relevant form below.

 An online guide to Musical Awards and Scholarships

 Help Musicians UK,

 These links may be useful: